 Over the years, a wide variety of data protection vendors have provided adequate Micro Focus OES backup and recovery.
 OES users had some options when it came to choosing a backup provider.
 However, as time has gone on, those same vendors have slowly moved on from the Novell family of products, leaving many OES customers with no way to protect their data.

-Catalogic Software is not one of those data protection vendors that have abandoned OES.
-Catalogic DPX has provided industry-leading Novell OES backup and recovery for Novell products since 1997, and we even pioneered many data protection features such as OES cluster-support and deep GroupWise integration.
+Catalogic Software is not one of those data protection vendors that backing off from OES backup.
+Catalogic DPX has provided industry-leading Novell OES backup and recovery for Novell products since 1997, and we even pioneered many data protection features such as OES cluster-support and deep GroupWise integration for Groupwise backup.
 Unlike many other vendors, we have never backed away from our commitment to the Novell family of products, even after the acquisition by Micro Focus.

 DPX provides intelligent data protection for OES, which begins with being cluster-aware.
 This means that by using a virtual node concept, where all individual server nodes are represented together as a single entity, DPX can ensure that data is not backed up twice (from two different nodes in the cluster).
 Suppose a cluster node fails during the backup of a shared resource.
 In that case, DPX continues to execute the backup by switching the task to the failover node, ensuring that critical infrastructure information is always protected.